 Rapid re-housing helps people experiencing homelessness move quickly from emergency shelters or the streets into housing.
 Rapid re-housing funds are flexible, offering short- and medium-term rental subsidies, security deposits, utility assistance, or other start-up costs that are needed to quickly secure housing.

 MHSA's Rapid Re-housing program helps homeless individuals and families move quickly from Boston's shelters or streets into housing.
-Funded by the U.S. Department of Housing and Urban Development in partnership with the Massachusetts Department of Housing and Community Development, the ESG Rapid Re-housing program is a collaboration between MHSA and HomeStart, with support from the Boston Public Health Commission, Pine Street Inn, St. Francis House, and other Boston-area shelter providers.
+Funded by the U.S. Department of Housing and Urban Development in partnership with the Massachusetts Department of Housing and Community Development, the ESG Rapid Re-housing program is a collaboration between MHSA and HomeStart.
 In FY17, the program helped 114 individuals and 66 families move into permanent housing.

-For more information about rapid re-housing, visit the United States Interagency Council on Homelessness Solutions Database.
+For more information about rapid re-housing, visit the United States Interagency Council on Homelessness Solutions page.